lyffreya/rcos-status-updates/spring_2019/week_1.md

 ## Anything Blocking?

 > Not sure about details of the form's design.
-I will talk with the other
+I will talk with other group members.

 ## Notes